 two separate directory entries that point to the

 same file on disk.

-- Typically there is a need for ways to unify a collection
+- Many operating systems provide a way to unify a collection

 of volumes into a single logical file system.
 Mounting